citizen428/citizen428.github.io/source/_posts/2012-02-05-information-overload-2012-02-05.markdown

 * [To My Old Master](http://www.lettersofnote.com/2012/01/to-my-old-master.html)<br/>A letter from a former slave to his old "master".
 * [Four Difficult Questions Regarding Bullying and Youth Suicide](http://www.zephoria.org/thoughts/archives/2011/12/12/questions-bullying-suicide.html)<br/>Intersting questions for a necessary debate.
 * [You Will Never Kill Piracy, and Piracy Will Never Kill You](http://www.forbes.com/sites/insertcoin/2012/02/03/you-will-never-kill-piracy-and-piracy-will-never-kill-you/)<br/>Despite the headline, this has been published by Forbes.

+{% blockquote Paul Tassi http://www.forbes.com/sites/insertcoin/2012/02/03/you-will-never-kill-piracy-and-piracy-will-never-kill-you/ You Will Never Kill Piracy, and Piracy Will Never Kill You %}
+The only other thing you could get the internet to agree on was if they tried to institute a ban on cat pictures.
+{% endblockquote %}